Microsoft (NASDAQ:MSFT) Price Target Raised to $325.00

-Microsoft (NASDAQ:MSFT) had its target price increased by Barclays from $288.00 to $325.00 in a note issued to investors on Friday, The Fly reports.
-The firm currently has an “overweight” rating on the software giant’s stock.
-Barclays‘s price target indicates a potential upside of 13.58% from the company’s previous close.
+Microsoft (NASDAQ:MSFT) had its target price hoisted by Bank of America from $305.00 to $325.00 in a research note issued to investors on Thursday morning, The Fly reports.
+They currently have a buy rating on the software giant’s stock.

-Several other research analysts have also issued reports on MSFT.
-Rosenblatt Securities upped their target price on shares of Microsoft from $301.00 to $333.00 and gave the stock a “buy” rating in a research report on Wednesday.
-Mizuho upped their target price on shares of Microsoft from $285.00 to $310.00 and gave the stock a “buy” rating in a research report on Friday, July 16th.
-Royal Bank of Canada reiterated a “buy” rating and issued a $290.00 target price on shares of Microsoft in a research report on Wednesday, April 28th. upped their target price on shares of Microsoft from $292.00 to $302.00 and gave the stock a “buy” rating in a research report on Wednesday, April 21st.
-Finally, Wedbush upped their target price on shares of Microsoft from $310.00 to $325.00 and gave the stock an “outperform” rating in a research report on Wednesday, June 23rd.
-Two analysts have rated the stock with a hold rating, thirty have given a buy rating and two have assigned a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $301.99.
+A number of other equities research analysts have also recently issued reports on MSFT. lifted their price target on shares of Microsoft from $292.00 to $302.00 and gave the company a buy rating in a research note on Wednesday, April 21st.
+Jefferies Financial Group lifted their target price on shares of Microsoft from $290.00 to $310.00 and gave the stock a buy rating in a research note on Monday, June 28th.
+Raymond James lifted their target price on shares of Microsoft from $275.00 to $290.00 and gave the stock a strong-buy rating in a research note on Wednesday, April 28th.
+The Goldman Sachs Group reaffirmed a buy rating and set a $340.00 target price on shares of Microsoft in a research note on Wednesday, April 28th.
+Finally, Rosenblatt Securities lifted their target price on shares of Microsoft from $301.00 to $333.00 and gave the stock a buy rating in a research note on Wednesday.
+Two equities research analysts have rated the stock with a hold rating, thirty have given a buy rating and two have given a strong buy rating to the company.
+The company has a consensus rating of Buy and an average target price of $301.99.

 Microsoft Company Profile